Simone Biles' brother charged in New Year's Eve triple murder, police say

 “The investigators within the Cleveland Police Homicide Unit remained committed to securing an arrest in this tragic case,” Cleveland police Chief Calvin D. Williams said in a statement.
 “We appreciate our partnership with the Cuyahoga County Prosecutor’s Office and are confident that their efforts will bring justice for the families affected by this terrible incident.”

-Investigators said a Cleveland apartment on New Year’s Eve was operating an Airbnb was hosting a party when an “uninvited group” entered, according to WKYC-TV.
-An incident then occurred and gunshots were fired leaving three people dead.
+Investigators said a Cleveland apartment operating an Airbnb was hosting a New Year’s Eve party when an “uninvited group” entered, according to WKYC-TV.
+An incident then occurred and gunshots were fired, leaving three people dead.
 Police believe Biles-Thomas is the shooter.

 SUSPECTED KILLER OF MINOR LEAGUE PITCHER'S FAMILY PUT ON SUICIDE WATCH AS POLICE DETAIL GRUESOME MURDER SCENE